-When you do a search of Bagan online, images of hot air balloons magically floating above an abundance of temples will come up.
+When you do a search for a travel guide to Bagan online, images of hot air balloons magically floating above an abundance of temples will come up.
 These fairytale-like images are what really convinced me to visit this ancient city of Myanmar.

 Home to the largest ancient temple complex in Asia, Bagan has a history that dates back to a thousand years.
 The city is surrounded by thousands of temples and stupas, spread across a desolate landscape.
 Some would say that it’s like the Angkor Wat, but with definitely less crowd so the atmosphere here is more peaceful and serene.